ovh/docs/pages/cloud/private-cloud/nsx-09-configure-loadbalancing/guide.en-gb.md

 - Being an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) to receive login credentials
 - A user account with access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)
-- Having **NSX-T** deployed with two segments configured in your NSX-T configuration, you can use this guide [Segment management in NSX-T](https://docs.ovh.com/gb/en/private-cloud/nsx-t-segment-management).
+- Having **NSX** deployed with two segments configured in your NSX configuration, you can use this guide [Segment management in NSX](https://docs.ovh.com/gb/en/private-cloud/nsx-segment-management).
 - two virtual machines with NGINX enabled on one segment

 ## Overview

-NSX-T allows load balancing on a layer of level 4 (TCP or UDP) or level 7 (HTTP or HTTPS) through the Load Balancing feature.
+NSX allows load balancing on a layer of level 4 (TCP or UDP) or level 7 (HTTP or HTTPS) through the Load Balancing feature.

 ## Instructions